 At any given point in time, there is always a single weakest link or constraint.
 Growth comes from correctly identifying, prioritizing, and breaking this constraint.

-80% of your entire team’s effort should be focused on your weakest link and nothing else.
+80% of your team’s effort should be focused on your weakest link and nothing else.

 Once a constraint is broken, search for the next constraint, and repeat the process.

 How do you know when a constraint is broken?
-When your customer factory throughput goes up as a result of something you just did.
+When your customer factory throughput goes up due to something you just did.

 Yes, this is the Theory of Constraints applied to the Customer Factory.